pesalerno/Pseudacris-island-genomics/README.md

 ==> I converted these files from **.ped** format to **.stru** format for use in adegenet and structure using the program PGDSpider.

+#downstream analyses
+###1. adegenet
+The [R code](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/adegenet-Xantusia.R) used is still in progress, but in general we estimate Fst, Heterozygosity, PCA, DAPC, neighbor-joining tree, compoplot, SPCA, and other population measure using various packages.